WooCommerce Promotions: 21 Practical Tactics To Drive More Holiday Sales

 7. Mention The Estimated Date of Delivery For Local Visitors

-The absence of the little piece of information about the estimated delivery details can break the deal.
+The absence of a little piece of information about the estimated delivery details can break the deal.

 During the festive season, people don’t want to spend money on gifts that won’t come home on time.
 That will be a complete waste of money.